stronganchor/livestream-embedder/readme.txt

 * Display error messages if no live stream is available.
 * Responsive video embeds.

+**Note on External Services:**
+This plugin uses the YouTube iframe API and YouTube Data API to fetch video data from YouTube and display it.
+Users must provide their own YouTube API key, which is required to make requests to the YouTube Data API v3.
+The data requested includes information about the live streams or videos on a given YouTube channel.

+By using this plugin, you agree to YouTube's [Terms of Service](https://www.youtube.com/t/terms) and [Privacy Policy](https://policies.google.com/privacy).

 **Shortcode Usage:**

 1. To embed a live stream from a specific channel: